GrassjellyMoab/ECHO./backend/README.md

 # Steps to run the backend

+1. Activate virtual environment.
+The first command is for Windows CMD, the second is for Powershell and the last is for Bash.

+       . env/bin/activate
+       env\Scripts\activate
+       source ./env/bin/activate

+2. Install requirements.txt

+       pip install -r requirements.txt

-1. Start the server:
+3. Start the server:

        uvicorn main:app --reload

-2. Make a POST request to /review:
+4. Make a POST request to /review:

         curl -X POST "<http://localhost:8000/review>" \
         -H "Content-Type: application/json" \